microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/filestoragecontainer-post.md

 Create a new [fileStorageContainer](../resources/filestoragecontainer.md) object.

-The container type identified by **containerTypeId** must be enabled in the tenant.
+The respective container type identified by **containerTypeId** must be enabled in the tenant.

 For delegated calls, the calling user is set as the owner of the **fileStorageContainer**.